StuartsProjects/SX12XX-LoRa/ReadMe.md

 # SX12XX Library

-This Arduino LoRa library is I hope different to other libraries, this LoRa library has a specific emphasis on providing a large range of working examples for common applications.
+This Arduino LoRa library is I hope different to other libraries, this LoRa library has a specific emphasis on providing a range of working examples for common applications.

 There are the normal basic transmit and receive examples, but there are many additional real world examples for;